 • Sending an electronic tax payment to the IRS

-However, you had to make a proper request for a tax extension no later than April 18, 2023.
+However, you must make a proper request for a tax extension no later than April 15, 2024 (April 17 for residents of Maine or Massachusetts).

-It’s also extremely important to remember that these automatic tax extensions only pushed back the date for filing your tax return.
-They didn’t extend the deadline for paying taxes.
-So, if you expected to owe taxes this year, you had to estimate your 2022 tax liability and send that amount to the IRS by April 18, 2023.
+It’s also extremely important to remember that these automatic tax extensions only push back the date for filing your tax return.
+They don’t extend the deadline for paying taxes.
+So, if you expect to owe taxes this year, you need to estimate your 2023 tax liability and send that amount to the IRS by the April 15 (or April 17) deadline.

-If you’re going to pay someone else to file your taxes, make sure that person is a qualified tax professional.
+If you’re going to hire someone to prepare and file your taxes, make sure that person is a qualified tax professional.
 The best way to do that is to hire a credentialed tax preparer, such as a CPA, enrolled agent, or tax attorney.
-Check out the IRS’s Directory of Federal Tax Return Preparers with Credentials and Select Qualifications for help finding a qualified preparer near you.
+Check out the IRS’s Directory of Federal Tax Return Preparers with Credentials and Select Qualifications for help finding a qualified tax preparer near you.

-If you want to complete and file your tax return yourself, there are a few options to choose from.
-One option is to do it all on paper and send your return to the IRS through the regular mail.
+One option is to complete a paper return and send your return to the IRS through the regular mail.
 However, we strongly recommend that you don’t do this.
 Paper returns take more time on your end.
 It takes more time to deliver them.
 They can get lost much more easily.
 It takes the IRS much more time to process them.
 They’re more susceptible to fraud.
 Need I go on?

 Instead, pick one of the many tax software products available, such as TurboTax or H&R Block.
 These products will walk you step-by-step through the tax return process and even help you file electronically.
 Tax software products can vary widely in terms of price, functionality, and features, but you can check out our list of the best tax software available this tax season if you need help choosing the right program for you.

-Finally, if you don’t qualify for free tax software under the IRS Free File program, you can still use the free fillable forms on the IRS website.
+If you don’t qualify for free tax software under the IRS Free File program, you can still access tax forms at no cost on the IRS Free Fillable Forms website.
 They are available to everyone, regardless of your income level.
 Be warned, however, that there’s no guidance provided with these forms, so you pretty much have to know what you’re doing if you select this option.

 Tax Refunds